quickthyme/qloop/docs/introduction.md

 with this signature:

 ```
-( _ input: String?,
+( _ input: Input?,
   _ completion: (_ output: Output?) -> () ) throws -> ()
 ```

-That is to say, it must take in an `input` of whatever type (which includes tuples), perform its operation(s), then either call the completion handler with appropriate output, or throw an error.
+That is to say, it must take in an `Input` of whatever type, perform whatever operation(s), then either call the completion handler with appropriate `Output`, or throw an error.

 <br />